bobbleoxs/shantax/content/posts/machine-learning-governance-in-tax.md

 In addition to the above-mentioned risks, tax has its own embedded risk.
 In particular, all tax returns are subject to audit by local tax authorities.
 A tax audit can be traced back for many years.
 Mistakes resulted from machine learning models may happen without appropriate checks or detection by the end-users, i.e. our tax professional.
 Relevant governance, therefore, is vital to ensure we have a robust defence when it comes to tax audits.

-## Recommended governance
+## Governance measures

-Based on the risk analyses, I implemented a series of measures to improve the governance for all machine learning classification models implemented in tax –
+Based on the risk analyses, I implemented a series of measures to improve the governance for all machine learning classification models implemented in tax:

 * Build in a monitoring dashboard which has the basic information summarising the models used, performance metrics, distribution of classification results in terms how much is done using machine learning vs rule-based logic, trend analysis and levels of confidence which indicate how much manual work is required.
 An example of such a dashboard is shown below: